-Some email applications (such as Google Inbox on Mobile) download the pixel by default to render previews regardless of whether the user opens the email.
+Some email applications (such as Apple Mail on iOS) download the pixel by default to render previews regardless of whether the user opens the email.
 This results in some opens being tracked when they shouldn't have been.

 In addition, each time you or the candidate views the thread, an open may be counted up to two times.
 As you start to reply back and forth, the open count will start to become quite large.

 For example, if you and a candidate have 5 back and forths, your open count may be 2 (each time you open the thread) x 2 (each time they open the thread) x 5 (each message sent) = 20 opens.
 Of course, the open count could be even higher if either you or the candidate open the email throughout the day without replying.